 What travelers love:

-– The knowledgeable guides, who bring the stops alive with stories and insights.
+– The guides, who bring the stops alive with stories and insights.
 Multiple reviews call out guides as engaging and fun.

 – The scenic views from the top deck, especially during good weather, offer a great way to see the city without tiring on foot.